Saving Kestrel’s Namesake: The Kestrel Nest Box Project

 It’s not easy being North America’s smallest falcon.
 You’re tiny enough to be eaten by larger raptors.
 Sometimes, when you visit your favorite feeding grounds, you find that buildings have replaced the grasslands that used to provide tasty prey.
 This is the situation for Kestrel Land Trust’s namesake, the American Kestrel (falco sparverius), as one of the most rapidly declining species in Massachusetts.

 Each year, we recruit skilled volunteers to regularly observe bird activity around the boxes beginning late March or early April to collect data about the birds that are using them for nesting.
-Since 2013, the project’s first year, we have collaborated with Mass.
-State Ornithologist Andrew Vitz to band adult and nestling kestrels with lightweight ID cuffs around their legs.
-Since 2013 (the first year the boxes were available during breeding season), the project has supported 19 kestrel pairs that produced 79 chicks, with a high of 28 chicks in 2017.
+Since 2013, the project’s first year, we have collaborated with Massachusetts State Ornithologist Andrew Vitz to band adult and nestling kestrels with lightweight ID cuffs around their legs.

 Because of skilled volunteers willing to watch and report on activity at all the boxes, valuable information is being shared with the the State Ornithologist to add to his statewide study, which aims to learn more about how to save Kestrel Land Trust’s namesake.